The Commodore 64 was one of the most successful home computers in the world selling around 11-17 million units between 1982 to 1993.

-There were several versions of the C64 from the original "Bull Nosed" style through to the later re-styled version and even versions produced specifically for the education market.
+There were several versions of the C64 from the original "Bull Nosed" or Breadbin style through to the later re-styled version and even versions produced specifically for the education market.

 Our unit is in excellent condition with the original box, Serial number: UKB 297029

 Magazines RELATED to Commodore 64 in our Library

 Catalogues RELATED to Commodore 64 in our Library

 This exhibit has a reference ID of CH1336.
 Please quote this reference ID in any communication with the Centre for Computing History.